Last Updated on: by

 - In the absence of lactose, the lac repressor, of course, ensures that the lac operon remains inactive.

 - These combined controls ensure that the lacZ, lacY and lacA genes are transcribed strongly only if glucose is absent and lactose is present.

 Positive and Negative Regulation of Lac Operon

-- The lac operon is a good example of negative control (negative regulation) of gene expression in that bound repressor prevents transcription of the structural genes.
+- The lac operon is a good example of the negative control (negative regulation) of gene expression in that bound repressor prevents transcription of the structural genes.

 - Positive control or regulation of gene expression is when the regulatory protein binds to DNA and increases the rate of transcription.

-- In this case the regulatory protein is called an activator.
+- In this case, the regulatory protein is called an activator.
 The CAP/CRP involved in regulating the lac operon is a good example of an activator.

 - Thus the lac operon is subject to both negative and positive control.

 - David Hames and Nigel Hooper (2005).
 Biochemistry.
 Third ed.
 Taylor & Francis Group: New York.